 Anne has extensive experience in all areas of media and the arts.
 She is currently chair of ToadShow Pty Ltd, a creative company designing high quality, effective communications.

 Anne is a member of numerous community groups including Save Our Waterways Now, Birds Queensland and the Brisbane Rainforest Action and Information Network.
 Anne is also an ambassador for the Queensland Museum.

 Councillor Jim Madden, of Somerset Regional Council, is a lawyer, businessman and resident of Lowood.
 He was born and raised in Ipswich and graduated in law (Queensland University of Technology) as well as in horticulture and agriculture (University of Queensland Gatton).

-Cr Madden is owner of David Grant and Associates, Lawyers (Lowood) and Brisbane Valley Law (Toogoolawah).
+Cr Madden is owner of David Grant and Associates, Lawyers (Lowood).
 He is an active member of a wide range of community groups including the West Moreton Land care Group, and is an honorary legal adviser to a number of these groups.
 Cr Madden is dedicated to supporting community groups, small businesses and farmers.